mostafaghonem/Whatsapp-Salesforce/README.md

 * Name: the approved WA template name (ex: hello_world)
 * Request body: the request body of the approved template (ex: { "messaging_product": "whatsapp","to": "whatsappNumber","type": "template","template": {"name": "hello_world","language": {"code": "en_US"}}} )
 * Save, then you will find it in the drop down box of the LWC to send it as a template message
+## LWC
+* whatsappIntegration: to select from the approved template messages and send it (for Contact or Lead).
+* sendCustomMessages: to send custom message (for Contact or Lead).
+* whatsappForCampagin: to send template messages for the campagin members.